redis/redis-doc/topics/functions-intro.md

 ## Functions in cluster

-As noted above, loading a function is already automatically propagated to replicas, but it is not (yet) automatically propagated to other cluster nodes.
-Currently an administration act is required in order to load the functions to all cluster nodes (similarly to how modules should be loaded).
-It is not intended to be the responsibility of the client application, or the client library cluster support to do that.

-This can be achieved by using `redis cli --cluster call`
+As noted above, Redis automatically handles propagation of loaded functions to replicas.
+In a Redis Cluster, it is also necessary to load functions to all cluster nodes.
+This is not handled automatically by Redis Cluster, and needs to be handled by the cluster administrator (like module loading, configuration setting, etc.).

+As one of the goals of functions is to live separately from the client application, this should not be part of the Redis client library responsibilities.
+Instead, `redis-cli --cluster call` can be used to execute the load command on all nodes.

-Note however that `redis-cli --cluster add-node` automatically takes care to propagate the loaded functions from one of the existing nodes to the new node.
+Also, note that `redis-cli --cluster add-node` automatically takes care to propagate the loaded functions from one of the existing nodes to the new node.

-## Functoins and ephemeral use case
+## Functions and ephemeral Redis instances

-In some cases there's a need to spin up an empty Redis with functions preloaded into it, so that they're available before Redis starts serving clients.
+In some cases there may be a need to start a fresh Redis server with a set of functions pre-loaded.
+Common reasons for that could be:

+* Starting Redis in a new environment
+* Re-starting an ephemeral (cache-only) Redis, that uses functions

+In such cases, we need to make sure that the pre-loaded functions are available before Redis accepts inbound user connections and commands.

-For these cases, it is possible to use `redis-cli --functoins-rdb` to extract the functions from an existing server, and place that RDB file to be loaded by Redis at startup.
+To do that, it is possible to use `redis-cli --functions-rdb` to extract the functions from an existing server.
+This generates an RDB file that can be loaded by Redis at startup.

 ## Function flags

-When you register a function, the server does not know how it accesses the database.
-On the other hand, the server must also enforce resource usage policies and maintain data consistency for functions.
+Redis needs to have some information about how a function is going to behave when executed, in order to properly enforce resource usage policies and maintain data consistency.

+For example, Redis needs to know that a certain function is read-only before permitting it to execute using `FCALL_RO` on a read-only replica.

-By default, and unless instructed differently, Redis assumes that all functions read and write data.
+By default, Redis assumes that all functions may perform arbitrary read or write operations.
+Function Flags make it possible to declare more specific function behavior at the time of registration.
+Let's see how this works.

-Function flags tell the server that its assumptions are wrong.
-They allow you to inform Redis that your function is an exception.
-Use care when registering a function with flags, which may negatively impact if misused.

-Let's see how flags work.
-Our example had two functions that only read data, so we can try running them using `FCALL_RO` against a read-only replica.
+In our previous example, we defined two functions that only read data.
+We can try executing them using `FCALL_RO` against a read-only replica.

 ```
 redis > FCALL_RO my_hgetall 1 myhash